Prasannaverse13/CodeClarity/README.md

     -   The conversation history is displayed in a chat-like interface.

 All AI interactions are routed through the `/api/ask-sensay-expert` Next.js API route, which securely communicates with the Sensay Wisdom Engine API using your configured API Key, Replica ID, and User ID.

+## 🧠 Sensay Wisdom Engine Integration

+CodeClarity deeply integrates the Sensay Wisdom Engine API to provide its core AI functionalities:

+1.  **Comprehensive Code Analysis:**
+    *   When a user submits code for explanation, the backend (`/api/ask-sensay-expert/route.ts`) sends a specially crafted, detailed prompt to a **Sensay AI Replica**.
+    *   This prompt instructs the Replica to analyze the code thoroughly and return a structured markdown response covering language detection, logic breakdown, style suggestions, potential bugs, security vulnerabilities, alternative approaches, and "Learn More" Google search queries.
+    *   The frontend (`CodeExplanationDisplay.tsx`) then parses this markdown and presents each section in a separate, easy-to-read card.

+2.  **Interactive Code Mentor:**
+    *   The chat panel allows users to have an ongoing, conversational dialogue with the same **Sensay AI Replica**.
+    *   This Replica is intended to be trained with extensive coding knowledge, acting as a personal AI code tutor.
+It can remember the context of the conversation (within Sensay's capabilities) and provide in-depth answers to follow-up questions.
+    *   The backend API route (`/api/ask-sensay-expert/route.ts`) facilitates this chat by relaying user messages and Replica responses.

+**Key Sensay Components Used:**
+*   **Sensay AI Replica:** A specific instance of an AI model trained on the Sensay platform with coding expertise.
+You need to create and configure this Replica.
+Its ID is stored in `SENSAY_REPLICA_ID`.
+*   **Sensay Organization Secret Key (`SENSAY_API_KEY`):** Your master API key for accessing Sensay services.
+*   **Sensay User ID (`SENSAY_USER_ID`):** An identifier for a user within your Sensay organization who has permission to interact with the Replica.

+This dual approach allows CodeClarity to offer both a structured, detailed initial analysis and a flexible, interactive mentorship experience, all powered by the Sensay Wisdom Engine.

 ## 🛠️ Tech Stack